abogoyavlensky/automigrate/README.md

 make release :patch  # bump git tag version by semver rules and push to remote repo
 ```

-*In CI there is the github action which publish any new git tag as new version of the lib to Clojars.*
+*In CI there is the GitHub action which publish any new git tag as new version of the lib to Clojars.*

 ## License